Are you a latte lover? This Pumpkin Latte uses REAL pumpkin (not artificial syrup), and a homemade spice blend.

 - Rum and eggnog latte is our favourite of all.
 We love sipping this while trimming the tree.

-Pumpkin Spice Latte Without Syrup
+Pumpkin Latte Without Syrup

 Ingredients